What we do

-The Elizabeth line brought together two sections of railway running as TfL Rail with a new section under central London built by Crossrail Ltd. Later in 2022, customers will be able to travel from the west to Abbey Wood and from the East to Paddington.
+The Elizabeth line brought together two sections of railway running as TfL Rail with a new section under central London built by Crossrail Ltd. From 6 November 2022, customers will be able to travel from the west to Abbey Wood and from the East to Paddington.
 The full railway will be operational in 2023.

 We manage the Capital's tram network.
 Services run from Croydon to Wimbledon, Beckenham Junction, Elmers End and New Addington.